Pasión (TV series): Plot

 Among the protagonists' family and friends are a number of supporting characters that bring more drama and love to the story.
 Among them is Ines, Santiago's naive little sister who submits to a night of passion with Camila's womanizing older brother Vasco and results in them being married by their families.
 While Ines is thrilled about having Vasco as her husband, he remains the same as he always has been and continues to chase after other women, among them is Ursula who is Don Jorge Mancera y Ruiz's only daughter.
 Ines, though, continues to believe that Vasco will one day love her just as much as she has loved him her whole life.

 Another couple that the story focuses on is Ascanio and Manuela who, due to being in different social ranks, suffer continually because they cannot be together.
 Ascanio used to be a slave and was freed when Camila inherited her husband's fortune and decided to buy his freedom along with fellow slaves Jimena and Claudio.
 Manuela is the meek and physically abused only child of Don Alberto Lafont who constantly ridicules and beats her.
 Manuela falls in love with Ascanio and he with her but they are forced to meet and talk in secret since Manuela is a high born lady and her secret meetings with an ex-slave would damage her reputation and her father would most likely kill both of them.

 Mario and Jimena are the two sarcastic best friends of main couple Camila and Ricardo.
 Mario has been by Ricardo's side as a pirate for many years and maintains a deep loyalty to him.
 While he is amused that Ricardo has fallen in love, he supports him however he can and strikes up a friendship with Jimena, who is Camila's best friend.
 Jimena has had a very difficult life prior to being sold as a slave but that has not let her bring her down.
 The two are often teasing their respective friends all the time but are also quick to defend them and come to their aid whenever they are needed.
 While their friends go through many obstacles, they are forced into the same situations time and time again until their innocent flirtations begin to form into something more.

-The whole story is set in the time of pretty young ladies in full skirts and proud gentlemen with a sword within arm's reach.
-The characters are thrown into remarkable situations where true love and passion conquers all.
+The whole story is set in the time of young women in full skirts and gentlemen with a sword within arm's reach.
+The characters are thrown into various situations where love and passion prevail.